aliyun/terraform-provider-alicloud/website/docs/index.html.markdown

   The Alicloud provider is used to interact with many resources supported by Alicloud.
 The provider needs to be configured with the proper credentials before it can be used.
 ---

-# Alicloud Provider
+# Alibaba Cloud Provider

-The Alicloud provider is used to interact with the many resources supported by [Alicloud](https://www.alibabacloud.com).
+The Alibaba Cloud provider is used to interact with the many resources supported by [Alibaba Cloud](https://www.alibabacloud.com).
 The provider needs to be configured with the proper credentials before it can be used.

 Use the navigation on the left to read about the available resources.

+-> **Note:** From version 1.50.0, the provider start to support Terraform 0.12.x.

 -> **Note:** When you use terraform on a `Windows` computer, please install [golang](https://golang.org/dl/) first.
 Otherwise, you may encounter an issue that occurs from the version 1.8.1 to 1.10.0.
 For more information, please read the [Crash Error](https://github.com/alibaba/terraform-provider/issues/469).